HaClique: Mother, I Don't Want To Quit

+A Crowded World and band

 In 1983, their second album, Olam Tzafuf, was released which included the songs: "Kol Haemet", "Mondina", "Hey Yaldon", "Yalda Mefuneket", "Ani Avud", "Al Tadliku Li Ner" and "Bear Hug".
 This record mentioned relations between homosexuals, which had been unseen before in Israeli music.
 At the same time, a single from the album, "Al Tadliku Li Ner" was released, about the Lebanon War.

 That same year, the band played mainly in Tel Aviv at the club, Dan Cinema but also appeared a few times in Jerusalem and Haifa.
 They found success but some members thought that they would not get the exposure they deserved without compromise.
 Due to this disagreement, HaClique went into hiatus for a while.

 In 1988 the band reunited and recorded a live album, Live In Tel-Aviv, at 'Real Time', releasing it as a limited edition vinyl record.
 In 1995, Dani Dothan recorded a solo album All of the Forbidden Loves under the record label "The Third Ear".
 Ovad Efrat and Eli Avramov played on the record.

-In 2002, the band released a box set containing their two previous studio albums Ima Ani Lo Rotze Lehigamel, Olam Tzafuf and a new album, Hakol Mushlam, including the songs: "Eretz Israel 2000" and "Hakol Mushlam".
+In 2002, the band released the Hakufsa box set containing their two previous studio albums Ima Ani Lo Rotze Lehigamel, Olam Tzafuf and a new album, Hakol Mushlam, including the songs: "Eretz Israel 2000" and "Hakol Mushlam".
 Three promo CD singles were also released to promote the box-set; "Incubator", "Al Tadliku Li Ner" and "Eretz Israel 2000".

 In 2004 the band re-united for concerts at the "Barbie" in Tel Aviv with Jean-Jacques Goldberg and keyboardist Jasmin Even.

 On 28 December 2006, band member Jean-Jacques Goldberg died after a two-year struggle with cancer.

 In 2010 the band started to work on a new album and performed live concerts, with Oded Perach on drums.

 They recorded new songs at Key Club studio in the U.S. and later mixed by Joav Shdema.

-The creative process was documented in a film, The Last Clique, by dalia Mevorach and Dani Dothan.
+The creative process was documented in a film, The Last Clique, by Dalia Mevorach and Dani Dothan.

-Their last, critically acclaimed album, Ani lo Bapaskol, on June 18th 2015 by Kamea records.
+Their last, critically acclaimed album, Ani lo Bapaskol, on June 18, 2015, by Kamea records.

 The cover was made by Lahav Halevy.

+In 2013 a documentary "הקליק האחרון" ("The Lact Click") was released.